Grilled Pork Tenderloin

 Absolutely!

 I still recommend marinating for a few hours to get all of that flavor.
-Simply bake for 17-20 minutes at 400 degrees F if you’re using the oven, or on low for 4 hours in the slow cooker.
+Simply bake for 17-20 minutes at 400 degrees F if you’re using the oven or on low for 4 hours in the slow cooker.

-If you’re using the slow cooker to make this tenderloin recipe, you can even dump in some or all of the marinade to keep the pork moist while it cooks.
+If you’re using the slow cooker to make this tenderloin recipe, you can dump in some or all of the marinade to keep the pork moist while it cooks.

 ashley avatar